uboslinux/ubos-docs/sphinx/developers/toyapps/gladiwashere-php-postgresql.rst

 Glad-I-Was-Here (PHP, Postgresql)
 =================================

-This version of the Glad-I-Was-Here guestbook app also uses PHP, but chooses Postgresql instead of MySQL as its database.
+This version of the Glad-I-Was-Here guestbook :term:`App` also uses PHP, but chooses Postgresql instead of MySQL as its database.

 If you have not already read through the :doc:`PHP/MySQL version <gladiwashere-php-mysql>`